 Graffiti Part II - This Stonky Crew

-After our inspiring street art and graffiti tour with our fellow homeschool friends from Rebel Traveler, it was time to try our hand with the spray can.
-We were led upstairs and through a corridor of smaller studios, the smell of aerosol wafting through the hall.
-We entered a small studio floor to ceiling graffiti tags where met with graffiti artist, Leaf.
+After our inspiring street art and graffiti tour with fellow homeschool friends, it was time to try our hand at spray painting.
+We were led upstairs through a corridor of smaller studios, with the smell of aerosol filling the air, and entered a small studio covered from floor to ceiling with graffiti tags.
+There, we met graffiti artist Leaf.

-Leaf showed us the basics of how an aerosol spray can works, how the nozzles are interchangeable, and learned why aerosol cans now come with the annoying gigantic plastic caps that only open with a screw driver.
-Then we choose from the wall full of spray paint cans in every color imaginable and got to work.
+Leaf introduced us to the basics of using an aerosol spray can, explaining how the nozzles are interchangeable and why modern cans come with cumbersome plastic caps that require a screwdriver to open.
+We chose from a wall full of spray paint cans in every color imaginable and got started.

 Four girls with masks sit on couch with graffiti wall in background